 Give Your Customer A Name

-This may sound weird, but even though you’re making this persona up, you want to get to know them, so giving them a name, they become a character, they feel a little more real, you can really get to know this person.
+This may sound weird, but even though you’re making this persona up, you want to get to know them, so giving them a name, they become a character, they feel a little more real, and you can really get to know them.

 The demographics of your client profile are characteristics such as age, gender, profession, marital status.
-Now some of these things may not be at all relevant for your profile, for example, marital status doesn’t really affect my customer profile neither does where they live, because I work with women from all over the globe, but they may for yours.
-If it really isn’t relevant you can just add that fact in.
+Now some of these things may not be at all relevant for your profile, for example, marital status doesn’t really affect my customer profile but it helps to think about their story a little more.

 Is your perfect customer engaged, married, divorced, single?
 As I mentioned earlier, it may not be relevant for your particular business, but if you’re a wedding